 The average American has only heard Nicki on radio-friendly dance songs like "Starships" and "The Night is Still Young".
 But the devoted hip-hop listener knows Nicki can spit.
 Need proof?
 She killed Bon Iver, Rick Ross, Jay-Z, and Kanye West on Kanye's own "Monster".
 Hey Jay, you got beat by a girl.

-Best Line: "And I'll say bride of Chucky is child's play/Just killed another career, it's a mild day."
+"And I'll say bride of Chucky is child's play/ Just killed another career, it's a mild day."

 6. Machine Gun Kelly

-Machine Gun Kelly is the only white rapper on this list for a couple reasons.
+Machine Gun Kelly is the only white rapper on this list for a couple of reasons.
 One, I don't consider Eminem new money.
-And two, MGK CAN SPIT.
+And two, MGK can spit.
 If you've heard him on the radio, you heard the slowed-down version.
 But check out his earlier stuff.
 They don't call him Machine Gun Kelly for nothing.

-It takes a couple listens to understand what MGK is saying sometimes because he's rapping so fast.
-He and Wiz Khalifa did a song together awhile back and honestly Wiz sounded like he had Alzheimer's compared to Kells.
-Think a white version of Tech N9ne.
+It takes a couple of listens to understand what MGK is saying sometimes because he's rapping so fast.
+He and Wiz Khalifa did a song together a while back and honestly, Wiz sounded like he had Alzheimer's compared to Kells.
+Think of a white version of Tech N9ne.

-Best Line: "Levi's, put your kitty on it/Start grindin' like the Clipse is on it."
+"Levi's, put your kitty on it/ Start grindin' like the Clipse is on it."